zigbee-alliance/distributed-compliance-ledger/docs/design/noc-root-cert-design.md

 ### 2. REVOKE_NOC_X509_ROOT_CERTIFICATE
 This transaction revokes a NOC root certificate owned by the Vendor.
+Revoked NOC root certificates can be re-added using the `ADD_NOC_X509_ROOT_CERTIFICATE` transaction.

 - Who can send: Vendor account
   - Vid field associated with the corresponding NOC root certificate on the ledger must be equal to the Vendor account's VID.